ligato/vpp-agent/docs/kvscheduler/control_flow_diagrams.md

 (e.g. default routes, physical interfaces, etc.), are omitted from the diagrams since they do not play any role in the presented scenarios.

+The UML diagrams are plotted as SVG images, also containing links to images presenting the state of the graph with values at the end of every transaction.
+But to be able to access these links, the UML diagrams have to be clicked at to open them as standalone inside another web browser tab.
+From within github web-UI the links are not directly accessible.

 ## Index

 * [Create single interface (KVDB NB)][create-interface-kvdb]
-  - the most basic (and also verbose) example, outlining all the interactions between KVScheduler, descriptors, models and NB (KVDB) needed to create a single value (VPP interface in this case) with derived value but without any dependencies
+  - the most basic (and also verbose) example, outlining all the interactions between KVScheduler, descriptors, models and NB (KVDB) needed to create a single value (VPP interface in this case) with a derived value but without any dependencies
 * [Create single interface (GRPC NB)][create-interface-grpc]
   - variant of the example above, where NB is GRPC instead of KVDB